rollbar/rollbar-apple/docs/SDK Intro.md

 *RollbarAUL* module implements *RollbarNotifier* integration with Apple Unified Logging (AUL) and allows capture of the AUL entries as corresponding Rollbar Telemetry log events.

-*RollbarSwift* implements components useful in cases when the SDK is used by a client code written in Swift.
-For example, any call chain made from Swift that eventually resolves into an Objective-C code being invoked can potentially produce an NSException that Swift cannot handle natively.
-So, the module provides utility classes and components that are helping to either handle or process such scenarios.

 *RollbarDeploys* is the package that should be used, for example by your CI Release pipeline, to track/manage your application releases/deployments so they are reported to the Rollbar Project and Rollbar would correlate the incoming payloads with specific deployment instance.

 *RollbarCommon* is just a shared package with types used by any of the other packages as well as some potentially useful public utility classes that you may find useful.